-When I started off investing in 2009, it was easy to find high-quality stocks that were also undervalued, largely due to the depressed prices from the global financial crisis.
-However, as time went on, it was hard to find such hidden gems.
+When I started investing in 2009, it was easy to find high-quality stocks that were also undervalued, largely due to the depressed prices from the global financial crisis.
+However, as time passed, finding such hidden gems was hard.

 Through many mistakes of investing in mediocre companies only, I realised that it is indeed far better to buy a wonderful company at a fair price than a fair company at a wonderful price, as alluded by Warren Buffett.

 Great companies trade at fair or high valuations for a reason.
 It could be that the company has a sustainable competitive advantage that it accords paying a premium for.